fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 of crowdsales and to play switching the order of the inheritance graph.
 We will learn more about the resulting code that Solidity compiles, we will improve our mental picture of the execution stack, and we will practice writing the tests that will fully cover all the possible paths.
-If you have questions, you find errors on the implementations in OpenZeppelin, or you find an alternative implementation that will make it easier to develop crowdsales on top of our contracts, please
+If you have questions, find errors on the implementations in OpenZeppelin, or find an alternative implementation that will make it easier to develop crowdsales on top of our contracts, please
 [let us know by sending a message to the slack channel](https://slack.openzeppelin.org/).